Mandatory registration transition pathway

 3. Applies for registration

-The provider submits a valid registration application for '0115 Assistance with daily life tasks in a group or shared living arrangement' and other relevant registration groups before 1 July 2026.
+If the provider has submitted a valid registration application for '0115 Assistance with daily life tasks in a group or shared living arrangement' and other relevant registration groups before 1 July 2026, they will receive a scope of audit.

 4. Audit process